Dismiss Modal

 Choose a preferred language

 The bridge exercise is often done as part of a yoga or Pilates class.
 It strengthens the abdominal core, buttocks, and hamstrings.
-Another benefit of the exercise is that it helps keep your spine aligned and your back stable when walking.
+It also helps keep your spine aligned and your back stable when walking.
 Ask your physical therapist to demonstrate the exercise, if needed.

 Woman demonstrates the bridge position.